 It’s your job as their leader to embody the qualities you want to see; among them is dedication.
 There’s no more significant way to show your commitment to the company than through the Law of Sacrifice.
 Maxwell writes about four critical aspects of the Law of Sacrifice:

-The first question you need to ask yourself as a leader is this: how much are you willing to sacrifice for your company?
-If you’re not ready to work more than 40 hours a week, take a pay cut, or give up your vacation time, that’s fine, but you need to accept that you’re limited in how far you can advance on the leadership ladder.
+The first question you need to ask yourself as a leader is this: How much are you willing to sacrifice for your company?
+If you’re not willing to work more than 40 hours a week, accept a pay cut, or forgo your vacation time, that’s fine, but you need to acknowledge that your career advancement will be limited.

 If you are determined to advance, could you list the things you are NOT willing to sacrifice?
 This could be your health, marriage, or time with your kids.
 Then, what do you have to give up?
 Can you give more time, energy, or resources to boost the organization’s success?
 What do you have to offer?